lyteword/chspurgeon-tod/volume-2/psalm-41.md

 **Verses 1, 3.** It is a blessed thing to receive when a man hath need; but it is a more blessed thing to give than to receive. *Blessed* (saith the prophet David) *is he that considereth the poor*.
 What? to say, alas, poor man! the world is hard with him, I would there were a course taken to do him good?
 No, no; but to so consider him as to give; to give till the poor man be satisfied, to draw out one's sheaf, aye, one's very soul to the hungry.
 But what if troubles should come? were it not better to keep money by one?
 Money will not deliver one.
 It may be an occasion to endanger one, to bring one into, rather than help one out of trouble; but if a man be a merciful man, *God will deliver him,* either by himself, or by some other man or matter.
 Aye, but what if *sickness* come?
 Why, *the Lord will strengthen him upon the bed of languishing*; and, which is a great ease and kindness; God, as it were, himself *will make all his bed in his sickness*.
 Here poor people have the advantage: such must not say, Alas, I am a poor woman, what work of mercy can I do? for they are they who best can make the beds of sick folk, which we see is a great act of mercy, in that it is said, that *the Lord himself will make their bed in their sickness.* And there are none so poor, but they may *make the beds* of the sick. *Richard Capel.*

 **Verses 1, 5.** He that considereth.
 Mine enemies.
-Strigelius has observed, there is a perpetual antithesis in this Psalm between the few who have a due regard to the poor in spirit, and the many who afflict or desert them. *W. Wilson, D.D.*
+Strigelius has observed, there is a perpetual antithesis in this Psalm between the few who have a due regard to the poor in spirit, and the many who afflict or desert them. *W. Wilson, D. D.*

 **Verse 2.** *The Lord will preserve him, and keep him alive.* It is worthy of remark, that *benevolent persons,* who *"consider the poor, "* and especially the *sick poor;* who search cellars, garrets, back lanes, and such abodes of misery, to find them out (even in the places where contagion keeps its seat), very seldom fall a prey to their own benevolence.
 The Lord, in an especial manner, keeps them *alive,* and preserves them; while many, who endeavour to keep far from the contagion, are assailed by it, and fall victims to it.
 God loves the merciful man. *Adam Clarke.*